transcom/mymove/docs/adr/0061-use-opentelemetry-for-distributed-tracing.md

 * `+` Enables accessing vendor-specific capabilities
 * `-` Vendor lock-in in code
-  * this may be mitigated by translation layers available within the OpenTelemetry ecosystem
+  * lock-in may be somewhat mitigated by translation layers available within the OpenTelemetry ecosystem, at the expense of increased configuration burden
+  * example - choosing AWS X-Ray would work well in the deployed GovCloud environments, but it does not scale down to exclusively local development environments, i.e. X-Ray does not provide a UI for browsing distributed traces with their local X-Ray daemon
+  * example - choosing Honeycomb.io's instrumentation libraries adds a lot of nice auto-instrumentation capabilities over OpenTelemetry, but since Honeycomb does not have FedRAMP (nor do most of their peers), the distributed tracing could not be enabled in the GovCloud deployed environments
+  * example - using an open source tool (e.g. OpenZipkin) can scale down to local development, but would require more infrastructure support to self- host the data storage and UI tools in the GovCloud environments

 ### ~~Do not instrument~~

 * `+` No work to be done
-* `-` developers and operators continue to use current methods to build their understanding of the system
+* `-` developers and operators continue to use current methods to build their understanding of the system, which is likely slower and less complete than when using distributed tracing